ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/zero-hour-auto-purge.md

 ## To see if ZAP moved your message

-If you want to see if ZAP moved your message, you can use either the [Threat Protection Status report](view-email-security-reports.md#threat-protection-status-report) (or [Threat Explorer](use-explorer-in-security-and-compliance.md)).
+If you want to see if ZAP moved your message, you can use either the [Threat Protection Status report](view-email-security-reports.md#threat-protection-status-report) or [Threat Explorer (and real-time detections)](threat-explorer.md).

 ## To disable ZAP